-Tin-117m is an isotope that emits both a photon that can be imaged with a standard gamma camera, and therapeutic conversion electrons that deposit their energy completely out to ~300μm in tissue.
+Tin-117m is an isotope that emits therapeutic conversion electrons that deposit their energy completely out to ~300μm in tissue, and photons that can be imaged with a standard gamma camera.
 This unique conversion electron energy has several distinct advantages over traditional radiation therapy including an ideal two-week half-life and an unprecedented safety profile which allows shipping with minimal handling procedures.
-Tin-117m is manufactured at-will in the United States and is available to other investigators for research purposes.
-Manufacturing under cGMP for pre-clinical and clinical studies as well as for the commercial products is available.
-There are no other isotopes identified that have the unique characteristics of tin-117m which make it ideal for these medical applications.
+Tin-117m is manufactured at-will in the United States and is available to investigators for research purposes.
+Development of cGMP manufacturing for pre-clinical and clinical studies as well as for commercial products has been achieved for several products.
+There are no other isotopes identified that have the unique characteristics of tin-117m, and this makes it ideal for these medical applications.

-- Cardiovascular–Vulnerable plaque is the primary target for a tin-117m-linked biologic molecule.
-The first indication, which has successfully completed a phase 1/2 human trial, is for the treatment of symptomatic, inoperable high-grade carotid artery stenosis.
+- Cardiovascular–Vulnerable plaque is the primary target for tin-117m linked to annexin V. The first indication, which has successfully completed a Phase 1/2 human trial, is for the imaging and early treatment of symptomatic, inoperable high-grade carotid artery stenosis.

-- Oncology–For the treatment of cancer indications, several therapeutic molecules and devices are being developed including a phase 2 clinical trial for bone metastases has been successfully completed using a systemically delivered tin-117m labelled molecule.
-Several tin-117m-labelled molecules for other oncologic indications are also in the pipeline.
+- Oncology–For the treatment of cancer indications, several therapeutic molecules and devices are being developed including a clinical trial for bone metastases.
+Several tin-117m labeled molecules for other oncologic indications are also in the pipeline.
 Additionally, tin-117m electroplated devices for cancer treatment and palliation are in development.

-For partnering opportunities, please contact Nigel Stevenson, PhD, at email@example.com .
+For partnering opportunities, please contact Gilbert Gonzales, MD, at email@example.com .